 - Network filesystems: Index directory must be on local filesystem.
 NFS/SMB behavior is undefined.

 - Case-insensitive overhead: ~15-20% more candidates due to lowercase normalization.
-Correct results guaranteed by verifier.
+Correct results are guaranteed by the verifier.

 \r-only line endings: Treated as a single line (matches ripgrep behavior).- Symbol search accuracy: Tier 3 (heuristic) results are approximate.
 Tree-sitter failures fall back silently.